salmanbsr1/Django_Practice/README.md

 # Django_Practice
 repository for Django practice tasks
+# Tasks done in this practice
-# Documentation with Sphinx
+  Documentation with Sphinx
-# django mysql connectvity
+  Django mysql connectvity
-# create new project
+  Create new project
-# mysql connect with mysql workbench
+  Mysql connect with mysql workbench